-There are so many creative and easy ways to raise support, both prayer and financial, for your mission trip.
+There are many creative and easy ways to raise support, both spiritual and financial, for your mission trip.
 Try a few of the ideas below.

-Auction: Hold an auction with items that you have either made or received as donations.
+Auction: Hold an auction with items you make and/or receive as donations.

 Balloon raffle: Place numbered pieces of paper in balloons.
 Sell the balloons for $10 each, giving each buyer a raffle ticket with the number inside their balloon.
 Pop a balloon for each available prize and read off the winning numbers.

 Bingo night: Charge a small entrance fee.
 As with an auction, you can make prizes yourself and/or ask for donations.

 Chili cook-off: Charge a participation fee from chili cooks and sell bowls of chili to attendees.
 Put together a panel of judges to crown the top chili maker.